Friends Provident: Offices

 The Friends Provident building on South Parade in Leeds.

-Friends Provident had large offices in a number of locations including Manchester, Clyst St. Mary in Exeter and Dorking, and was the second largest employer in Salisbury.
-There are also a few smaller area offices such as those in Bristol and Preston.
+Friends Provident had large offices in a number of locations including Manchester, Clyst St. Mary in Exeter and Dorking, and Salisbury.

-Internationally Friends Provident had offices in Luxembourg, Hong Kong, Singapore and Dubai.

 Sports sponsorships

 In 2009 the England and Wales Cricket Board (ECB) announced that Friends Provident would be the title sponsor for the new Twenty20 competition, the Friends Provident T20.

 In 2007 Friends Provident signed a three-year deal to sponsor the domestic one-day cricket competition, The Friends Provident Trophy.

 Friends Provident were the main sponsor of Southampton F.C. from 1999 to 2006 and also sponsored the St Mary's Stadium, from its construction in 2001 until 2006.
 During this time, the venue was officially known as the Friends Provident St. Mary's Stadium.